Set in 45 acres of landscaped grounds, West Wycombe Park is a Palladian gem that has been the Dashwood family home for over 300 years.

 West Wycombe is a historic village with bags of charm.
 Its streets are lined with cottages and inns of varying architectural styles, dating from the 16th century through to the 18th century.
 Other delights in the village include gift shops, historic pubs, quaint cafes and stores and two churches.
 Nearby are the Dashwood Mausoleum and Hellfire Caves (not National Trust).

-Explore the village and then make your way up West Wycombe Hill for breathtaking views over the surrounding Chilterns countryside and designed landscape of West Wycombe Park and village.
+Explore the village and then make your way up West Wycombe Hill for breath-taking views over the parkland and village to the stunning Chilterns countryside beyond.